Skip to main content

 LSE is the perfect institution to change this.
 We have world-leading expertise in organisational theory, competition, cooperation, incentives, law, philosophy, behavioural science and more, which we can feed into the design of new technologies before they populate our workplaces, schools, hospitals and homes.
 We have over 130 years of knowledge and data which can train AI to fuel new discoveries in the social sciences.
 And our connections across governments and civil society enable us to inform new policies that ensure technologies improve lives and help solve global challenges, rather than making things worse.

-The Data Science Institute (DSI) was established in 2020 and forms the institutional hub for data science and AI activity at LSE.
+The Data Science Institute was established in 2020 and forms the institutional hub for data science and AI activity at LSE.
 It works with departments and research centres across the School, to convene, catalyse and communicate world-leading research, innovative teaching and a rich programme of engagement activities that examine how data and AI are changing our world.

 We are very thankful for the visionary philanthropic investment of £3.7 million to DSI by alumnus Stuart Roden (BSc Economics 1984) and his family in 2022.
 This generous gift has enabled the DSI to become the focal point at LSE for multi-disciplinary collaboration between data and social sciences to pioneer new solutions to the world’s biggest challenges.
+We are now very excited to be building on DSI's transformational success with the establishment of the Global Institute for Technology and Society and we look forward to partnering with you as we shape technology for the common good.

-The future of AI is being written now.
-To find out how you can help us shape technology for the common good, contact us at shapingtheworld@lse.ac.uk
+To find out how you can help contact us at shapingtheworld@lse.ac.uk

-How LSE research is shaping the world.
+How LSE research is shaping AI.

 Below are some examples of the ground-breaking research and technological innovations that LSE is working on.